CDCgov/Rnssp-templates-docs/content/templates/dqfilters/_index.en.md

 ---
 ## Detailed Description

-This template summarizes the DDI Avg Weekly Percent (DDI) and Data Quality CoV (HasBeenE) (CoV (HasBeenE)) filters individually and in conjuction with one another.
+This template summarizes the Discharge Diagnosis Informative Avg Weekly Percent (DDI) and Data Quality Coefficient of Variation (CoV/CoV (HasBeenE)) filters individually and in conjuction with one another.
+Selections for site, facility type, and visit type are included and the report will automatically adjust the filter year and CoV filter to input parameters.

-Matrices summarize the weekly number of facilities reporting data and the overall visit volume for each data quality filter duration (current year, one year back, two years back, three years back, and four years back) for DDI cutpoints of 70%, 75%, and 80%, and CoV (HasBeenE) cut points of 30, 35, 40, and 45.
+Matrices summarize the weekly number of facilities reporting data and the overall visit volume for each data quality filter duration based on the start year selected (current year through 10 years back) for DDI cutpoints of 70%, 75%, and 80%, and CoV (HasBeenE) cut points of 30, 35, 40, and 45.

 A table is included that lists the DDI and CoV (HasBeenE) values for each data quality filter year for all facilities included in the report.